 An introductory chapter that introduces and establishes the relevance of the broader dissertation topic; A literature review chapter that sets the broader theoretical, conceptual, and methodological context for the dissertation; A methodology chapter that describes the analyses conducted; One or more results chapters; A concluding chapter that discusses the findings within the context of the broader field of study; A bibliography.

 The Professional Seminar Series is designed to introduce students to aspects of the professional life of the Sociologist.
 Our purpose is to add to students' professional training in practical ways that will help them successfully compete for both academic and non-academic positions, adjust to academic life in new departments, and be productive scholars that secure tenure.
 The seminar series is a required Milestone for PhD candidates.
-Check the graduate course listing for availability each year.

 |Miniumum number of credit courses||6 half-courses|